Compile to Compress: Boosting Formal Theorem Provers by Compiler Outputs: Experiment

 To compare these distributions, we apply an energy-based two-sample hypothesis test, where the null hypothesis is that the two sets of samples are drawn from the same distribution.
 We use string-level edit distance as a computable proxy for syntactic proximity, leveraging the fact that Lean’s syntax is tightly coupled to proof structure and localized semantic changes.
 Appendix~\ref{app:distribution} reports detailed procedures.

 \cref{tab:minif2f_hard_distribution} shows the fraction of problems on MiniF2F-test-hard split for which the null hypothesis is rejected.
-For both Kimina and Goedel provers, the null hypothesis is rejected for a majority of problems, indicating that refinement induces a statistically distinct sampling distribution from direct solution generation.
+For both Kimina-Expert and Goedel-Expert, the null hypothesis is rejected for a majority of problems, indicating that refinement induces a statistically distinct sampling distribution from direct solution generation.
 This analysis provides quantitative evidence that refinement explores regions of program space that are unlikely to be reached by direct sampling alone, consistent with our CoD hypothesis.